laminas/laminas-i18n/docs/book/filters/number-parse.md

 > ### Notice
 >
-> If a custom formatter is set, the locale and / or the style changes will
+> If a custom formatter is set, the locale and/or the style changes will
 > have no effect anymore.
-Set a new number formatter to change the locale and /
+Set a new number formatter to change the locale and/or
-> or the style.
+> the style.

 ### Get Current Value